sweattep/modern_quotes/README.md

 >Leukemia as a secondary cancer can occur following treatment with chemotherapy.

 >the multiverse idea allows one to combine both the creation mythology of Christianity with the Nirvana of Buddhism into a single theory that is compatible with known physical laws.

+>The clinical and molecular studies presented clearly indicate that physical activity leads to metabolic transformations resulting in a decrease of CRC risk.
+Additionally, weight reduction induced by physical exercise in overweight and obese individuals might also be protective.

+>Curcumin is effective in promoting apoptosis and inhibiting DNA mutations, cancer cell proliferation, metastasis, and inflammation.